RiddickAngiela/Todo-List/README.md

 # To-Do List Application

-This is a simple to-do list application built using ReactJS.
+This is a simple to-do list application built using ReactJS and firebase in the backend.
 The application allows users to add new to-do items, mark them as complete, and delete them.
 The list of to-do items is persistently stored in the browser's local storage, so it remains available even after the application is closed and reopened.

 ## Features